 What is a good credit score in Canada for a mortgage?

-Canada’s major banks look for a credit score in the mid 600s or higher.
-Borrowers with lower scores should speak with their broker and alternative lenders.
+Canada's major banks look for a credit score in the mid 600s or higher.
+Borrowers with lower scores should speak with their brokers and alternative lenders.

 Higher credit scores may be required to qualify for the very best rates and most favourable terms.